isomerpages/nlb-reference/_science-tech-technology/occupational-safety-and-health-resource-guide.md

 Institution of Occupational Safety and Health (IOSH) is the Chartered body for health and safety professionals.
 The site provides guidelines for training, certifications etc.

-* International Network of Safety & Health Practitioner Organisations<br>
+* International Network of Safety &amp; Health Practitioner Organisations<br>
 [http://www.inshpo.org/about.php](http://www.inshpo.org/about.php)

-International Network of Safety & Health Practitioner Organisations (INSHPO) is a global alliance of professional occupational safety and health (OSH) organizations dedicated to advancing the OSH profession through the development and promotion of professional standards and the exchange of evidence-based practices.
+International Network of Safety &amp; Health Practitioner Organisations (INSHPO) is a global alliance of professional occupational safety and health (OSH) organizations dedicated to advancing the OSH profession through the development and promotion of professional standards and the exchange of evidence-based practices.
 The site incorporates related resources.

 * Occupational Health and Safety Online<br>